대수다양체

 Proof

 Take the Godement resolution \(\mathcal{G}^\bullet(\mathcal{F})\) of \(\mathcal{F}\) and construct the double complex \(C^{p,q} = \check{C}^p(\mathcal{U}, \mathcal{G}^q(\mathcal{F}))\).
-That the two spectral sequences obtained from the two filtrations converge to the same total cohomology \(H^{p+q}(X, \mathcal{F})\) follows from [Homological Algebra] §Spectral Sequences, ⁋Example 11, and since the Godement sheaf \(\mathcal{G}^q(\mathcal{F})\) is flasque, it is Čech-acyclic by Lemma 10, so we can use the same vanishing as in the computation above.
+That the two spectral sequences obtained from the two filtrations converge to the same total cohomology \(H^{p+q}(X, \mathcal{F})\) is by [Homological Algebra] §Spectral Sequences, ⁋Example 11, and since the Godement sheaf \(\mathcal{G}^q(\mathcal{F})\) is flasque, it is Čech-acyclic by Lemma 10, so the same vanishing as in the above computation can be used.

-This spectral sequence allows us to understand Theorem 11 in a broader context.
-If \(\mathcal{F}\) is acyclic on all finite intersections of \(\mathcal{U}\), then \(\mathcal{H}^q(\mathcal{F}) = 0\) for all \(q > 0\), so all terms with \(q > 0\) on the \(E_2\) page vanish and we obtain \(E_2^{p,0} = \check{H}^p(\mathcal{U}, \mathcal{F}) \cong H^p(X, \mathcal{F})\).
-That is, the Čech-to-derived functor spectral sequence is a more general result that includes Theorem 11.
+This spectral sequence allows us to understand Theorem 11 (Leray) in a broader context.
+If \(\mathcal{F}\) is acyclic on all finite intersections of \(\mathcal{U}\), then \(\mathcal{H}^q(\mathcal{F}) = 0\) for all \(q > 0\), so all terms with \(q > 0\) on the \(E_2\) page vanish, giving \(E_2^{p,0} = \check{H}^p(\mathcal{U}, \mathcal{F}) \cong H^p(X, \mathcal{F})\).
+That is, the Čech-to-derived functor spectral sequence is a more general result that includes Theorem 11 (Leray).

 Classification of Line Bundles